lmc5440/BookRecommender/README.md

 * Constructs a user-item rating matrix.
 * Applies Singular Value Decomposition (SVD) to predict user preferences.

+#### K-Nearest Neighbors Model

+* Create a KNN model and fit the vectorized book data.
+* Find the k most similar books to recommend based on the user’s input.

 #### Hybrid Recommendation Approach
 The Switching Hybrid Approach implemented in this notebook alternates between content-based filtering and sentiment-based filtering based on user input.
 The system dynamically selects either content-based filtering or sentiment-based filtering, depending on user input.
 It does not blend multiple methods simultaneously but picks the most suitable approach.